Conjugal visit: United Kingdom

 The English, Welsh, Scottish and Northern Irish prison systems do not allow conjugal visits.
 However, home visits, with a greater emphasis on building other links with the outside world to which the prisoner will be returned, are allowed.
 These home visits are usually only granted to prisoners who have a few weeks to a few months remaining of a long sentence.
 Furthermore, home visits are more likely to be granted if the prisoner is deemed to have a low risk of absconding (i.e. prisoners being held in open prisons have a better chance of being granted home visits than prisoners being held in closed conditions).

 United States

 The first state to implement conjugal visits was Mississippi in the Mississippi State Penitentiary (Parchman).
 It was enacted to convince black male prisoners to work harder in their manual labor.
 This was done unofficially at first, but had become official policy at Parchman Penitentiary by the 1950s.

 In Lyons v.
 Gilligan (1974), the United States District Court for the Northern District of Ohio held that prisoners have no federal constitutional right to conjugal visits with their spouses during sentences.

 As of 2008, conjugal visitation programs are now known as the extended-family visits or family-reunion visits because mothers, fathers, and other family members may attend these visits.
 The focus is on family ties and rehabilitation.

 Federal prisons

-The United States Federal Bureau of Prisons does not allow conjugal visits for prisoners in federal custody.
+The Federal Bureau of Prisons does not allow conjugal visits for prisoners in federal custody.